kalenkovich/EAFtoTXT/README.md

 ## Task summary

 Your task is to create a tool that takes, as input, an .eaf file (structured as in the example) and gives, as output, a .txt file (structured as in the example).
 The output file should appear next to the input file in the same directory by default, and with the same basename as the input file.
-You can accomplish this task in up to three ways:

 ### Level 1: Command-line script, input path as argument